BattlecodeTeam4/battlecode21-team4/README.md

     Runs a game with the settings in gradle.properties
 - `./gradlew update`
     Update to the newest version!
 Run every so often

-## Strategy

-**Enlightenment Centers**

-- Bid if influence is above a certain threshold (maybe enough influence to make a certain bot?) after creating specified amount of bots
-- Bot creation priority: muckrakers, politicians, slanderers?
-- need to decide how much influence to allocate each robot
-- inform politician about location

-**Muckrakers**

-- send muckrakers in first to find as many slanderers as possible
-- if a muckraker detects a robot, move closer to it
-- if a muckraker finds an enlightment center, set a flag
-- if a muckraker finds a politician, set a flag
-- if a muckraker finds a muckraker, set a flag

-**Slanderers**

-- hide slanderers (can they sense other robots?)
-- move away from muckraker flags

-**Politicians**

-- send politicians to flag
-- priority: neutral enlightenment center, other politicians, muckrakers, enemy enlightenment centers (This may be something we want to change as we see results)
-- empower at the destination